American Finance After Robert Morris

 The crash of 2007 was more than a bank panic.
 Thirty years of excessive borrowing had reached a point where something was certain to topple it.
 Alan Greenspan deplored "irrational exuberance" in 1996, but only in 2007 did everybody try to get out the door at the same time.
 The crash announced the switch to deleveraging, it did not cause it.

 Whither, Federal Reserve?
 (2)After Our Crash

 It's often desirable to get live financial data and everyone knows.
 XML is the thing to use but actually writing programs that work takes a bit of trouble.
 Plus, once you've got the data you need to display it.

 It is the suddenness of new wealth creation in a particular region which upsets existing currency arrangements.
 Large economies "float" their currencies in response to the fluxes of trade, smaller economies can be permitted to "peg" their currencies to larger ones, with only infrequent readjustments.
-Even the floating nations "cheat" a little, in response to the political needs of the governing party, or to stimulate or depress their economies as locally thought best.
-All politicians in all countries therefore fear a strictly honest floating system, and their negotiations about revising the present system will surely be guilty of finding loopholes for each other; the search for flexible floating will therefore claim to seek an arrangement which is "workable".
+Even the floating nations "cheat" a little, in response to the political needs of the governing party, or, to stimulate and depress their economies as locally thought best.
+All politicians in all countries, therefore, fear a strictly honest floating system, and their negotiations about revising the present system will surely be guilty of finding loopholes for each other; the search for flexible floating will, therefore, claim to seek an arrangement which is "workable".

 |Posted by: Eldora | Apr 23, 2011 8:01 AM|